 A replication controller ensures that a specified number of pod "replicas" are running at any one time.
 If there are too many, the replication controller kills some pods.
 If there are too few, it starts more.
 This solution has three replication controllers: one ensures the existence of a single DNS server pod; another maintains a single Locust master pod; and a third keeps exactly 10 Locust worker pods running.

 A particular pod can disappear for a variety of reasons, including node failure or intentional node disruption for updates or maintenance.
 This means that the IP address of a pod does not provide a reliable interface for that pod.
 A more reliable approach would use an abstract representation of that interface that never changes, even if the underlying pod disappears and is replaced by a new pod with a different IP address.
-A Kubernetes Engine service provides this type of abstract interface by defining a logical set of pods and a policy for accessing them.
+A GKE service provides this type of abstract interface by defining a logical set of pods and a policy for accessing them.
 In this solution, there are several services that represent pods or sets of pods.
 For example, there is a service for the DNS server pod, another service for the Locust master pod, and a service that represents all 10 Locust worker pods.

 The following diagram shows the contents of the master and worker nodes.

 Deploying system under test

-The solution uses Google App Engine to run the system under test.
-To deploy the system under test, you need an active Google Cloud Platform account so that you can install and run the Google Cloud Platform SDK.
+The solution uses App Engine to run the system under test.
+To deploy the system under test, you need an active Google Cloud Platform account so that you can install and run the Cloud SDK.
 With the SDK in place, you can deploy the sample web application with a single command.
 The source code for the web application is available as part of the tutorial at the end of this document.

 Deploying load testing tasks